 Online Video Services

 Since the rise of video hosting and breakdown services like Hudl in 2006 and Krossover in 2009, professional, college, high school and even youth teams film their games.
 Film is now easily shared with players, opponents, recruiters and officials, and you can add telestrations, text, and voice comments.
-For the past two years, GLOA has had a Krossover account and eight schools have given us full access to their library.
-Teams who use other platforms regularly send in clips and raw film for trainers and assignors to review.
+Even teams who do not use one of these platforms regularly send in clips and raw film for trainers and assignors to review.

 We can learn a great deal by examining how coaches use video to improve their team’s performance.
 In a 2017 Hudl’s blog post “5 Reasons Every Coach Needs to be Using Video,” Dan Hopper notes that film allows a coach to do two things: view what happened objectively, without seeing it through the emotional intensity of the game itself and to show what happened rather than tell a player or a coach.
 We refs are just like players, we think we are doing everything we should be doing.
 After a game how many times have you heard you or a partner exclaim “I was in perfect position to make that call!” or “I know I got that one right!”